-The following year marked the start of Vandoorne's international racing career before he progressed to the F4 Eurocup in 2010, winning in his debut year.
-In 2013, the Belgian driver was brought onto the McLaren Young Driver Programme before he was announced as McLaren Mercedes' official reserve driver in 2014.
-Beside his Formula One role, Vandoorne was racing in the GP2 Series for the French squad ART Grand Prix.
-After a successful first season with the team, he went on to win the championship on his second attempt.
-A year later, Vandoorne stepped in as a replacement for the injured two-time world champion Fernando Alonso to make his Formula One debut in the 2016 Bahrain Grand Prix, finishing in the points on his very first outing.
+Alongside his Formula 1 role, Vandoorne raced in GP2 Series for the French squad ART Grand Prix.
+After a successful first season with the team, he went on to win the championship at the second attempt.
+A year later, Vandoorne stepped in as a replacement for the injured two-time world champion Fernando Alonso to make his Formula 1 race debut in the 2016 Bahrain Grand Prix, finishing in the points.

-For the past two Formula One seasons (2017 and 2018), the Belgian driver remained with McLaren before joining HWA Racelab in October 2018.
-Joined by DTM Champion Gary Paffett, the two made up the team's driver line up for it's debut season in the all-electric street racing championship.
+The Belgian driver remained with McLaren until he joined HWA Racelab in October 2018.
+Joined by DTM Champion Gary Paffett, the two made up the team's driver line-up for it's debut season in the all-electric street racing championship.

 With HWA transitioning to a full Mercedes-EQ works team in Season 6, Vandoorne partnered rookie Nyck de Vries and steered the Silver Arrow 01 to its first podium at the season-opener in Diriyah, and a maiden race win at the Berlin finale to sign off an impressive campaign for the German marque.
 The pair return for Season 7 - Formula E's first as an FIA World Championship - with the title firmly in their sights.